 Many QRPs allow you to borrow from your account.
 Unless you need the money for an emergency, try not to.
 Borrowing can be an expensive choice, in two ways:

 - Smaller retirement savings: When you take out a loan you are losing the potential for investment growth and that could leave you with a smaller retirement savings.
 How much smaller?
-This depends on a number of factors, including the size of the loan, the repayment period, whether you continue contributions during this period, the earnings on your account, and the loan interest rate.
+This depends on a number of factors, including the size of the loan, the repayment period, the loan interest rate and whether you are allowed to or can afford to continue contributions during this period.
 Also, if you stop contributing while you are paying back your loan, you won’t receive any employer matching contributions.

 - Repayment requirements: If you lose your job or take another one, you’ll have to repay the money quickly, generally by your tax filing deadline.
-However, if not repaid, the outstanding loan balance is generally subject to income tax and possibly an IRS 10% additional tax for early or pre-59 1/2 distributions.
+Any outstanding loan balance not repaid is generally subject to income tax and possibly an IRS 10% additional tax for early or pre-59 1/2 distributions.

 In addition, cashing out of your 401(k) when you move to a new employer might be costly as well.
 Know your distribution options when changing jobs.